Dasharo/docs/docs/transparent-validation/pikvm/Changing-MAC-Address.md

     sudo minicom -D /dev/ttyUSB0 -b 115200
     ```

-1. Check the current MAC address of the interface you want to modify:
+1. Check the current MAC address of the network interface:

    ```bash
    ip a